Summary

 1. Pontifical and Apostolic Authority

-The term "Apostolic" emphasizes the Prince-Bishop's spiritual authority as the head of the Apostolic Sees of Sts.
-Stephen and Mark and therefore as head of the United Roman-Ruthenian Church, an autocephalous Orthodox and Old Catholic Church.
-This title aligns with the historic use of "Apostolic" in Christian tradition in reference to a Church or See that continues the mission and authority of the Apostles in unbroken succession (Ostrogorsky, 1969).
+The term “Apostolic” emphasizes the Prince-Bishop’s spiritual authority as the head of the Holy Apostolic See of Sts.
+Peter, Andrew, Stephen, and Mark and therefore as head of the United Roman-Ruthenian Church, an autocephalous Orthodox and Old Catholic Church.
+This title aligns with the historic use of “Apostolic” in Christian tradition in reference to a Church or See that continues the mission and authority of the Apostles in unbroken succession (Ostrogorsky, 1969).

 2. Royal and Imperial Dignity

-The term Highness reflects the titular temporal authority tied to the office of the Prince-Bishop, though the Pontifical Imperial state remains a nation without borders that neither possesses nor seeks territorial borders.
+The term Highness reflects the titular temporal authority tied to the office of the Roman-Ruthenian Pope, though the Pontifical Imperial State remains a nation without borders that neither possesses nor seeks territorial borders.
 In the case of the Pontifical Imperial State and United Roman-Ruthenian Church, the Prince-Bishop holds both spiritual and temporal roles (Coulombe, 2020):

-• The Prince-Bishop is Supreme Pontiff of an autocephalous Church.
+- The Pope is Supreme Pontiff of an autocephalous Church.

-• The Prince-Bishop is also the temporal successor of St. Peter and therefore also the ecclesiastical claimant to the Roman Empire and Kingdom of Ruthenia, along others.
+- The Pope is also the temporal successor of St. Peter and therefore also the ecclesiastical claimant to the Roman Empire and Kingdom of Ruthenia, among others.

-This use of Highness thus signifies the Prince-Bishop's temporal role as Chief of both the United Roman-Ruthenian Church and the Pontifical Imperial State of Rome-Ruthenia.
+This use of Highness thus signifies the Pope’s temporal role as Chief of both the United Roman-Ruthenian Church and the Pontifical Imperial State of Rome-Ruthenia.

 3. Combination of Spiritual and Temporal Titles

-The title of Apostolic Highness is unique and uniquely refers to the Prince-Bishop of Rome-Ruthenia.
+The title of Apostolic Highness is unique and uniquely refers to the Roman-Ruthenian Pope.
 It merges both the pontifical (Apostolic) and temporal (Highness) aspects into one (Heritage, 2023).

-Over time, various titles have been applied to and recognized for the office of the Prince-Bishop, including:
+Over time, various titles have been formerly or currently applied to and recognized for the office of the roman-Ruthenian Pope, including:

-• His Holiness: A title traditionally reserved for the head of a church, particularly in the case of popes and patriarchs.
+- His Holiness: (in current use) A title traditionally reserved for the head of a church, particularly in the case of popes and patriarchs.
 This reflects his role as Papa-Catholicos of Rome-Ruthenia and Supreme Pontiff of an autocephalous church.
-This is retained in the current style, with "the Most Holy" (Sanctissimus in Latin) being used either with Apostolic Highness or by itself (Deffenbaugh, 2023).
+This is retained in the current style, with “the Most Holy” (Sanctissimus in Latin) being used either with Apostolic Highness or by itself (Deffenbaugh, 2023).

-• His Imperial and Royal Highness: This reflects the historic imperial and royal patrimony of the Pontifical Imperial State, though the Church today neither controls nor seeks to control any political territory and remains a nation without borders (Apostolic, 2024; Gavaldá and Miranda, 2015).
+- His Imperial and Royal Highness: (former use/obsolete) This reflects the historic imperial and royal patrimony of the Pontifical Imperial State, though the Church today neither controls nor seeks to control any political territory and remains a nation without borders (Apostolic, 2024; Gavaldá and Miranda, 2015).

-• His Holy Eminence: A variation of Holiness and other titles.
+- His Holy Eminence: (former use/obsolete) A variation of Holiness and other titles.

 However, Apostolic Highness succinctly and uniquely combines these various aspects into a single title that reflects the Prince-Bishop’s dual role as a leader with historic temporal patrimony, the culture of which is kept alive in the modern Roman-Ruthenian Church and State.
 Thus this title/style simplifies and clarifies the multiple roles of his office into one coherent and comprehensive designation (Deffenbaugh, 2024).